What is Medication-Assisted Treatment?

 Most of our patients come to our rehab center after completing our drug and alcohol detox program.
 Someone must be no longer using substances to start a rehab program.
 Otherwise, withdrawal symptoms can interfere with treatment and make progress too challenging.

 There is one significant distinction between the MAT services offered at Lighthouse Recovery Institute and those provided by other facilities or models of care.
 In some cases, patients are on long-term opioid replacement drugs, which can be habit-forming, as a part of MAT programs.
 We do not use these medications because they can result in the development of a secondary addiction.

 Medication-Assisted treatment for us refers to the use of non-narcotic, non-addictive medicines that are approved and recommended for reducing cravings.
 Some of these medications will block the effects of alcohol and drugs, reducing the incentive to use in the first place.
 We have found that many patients benefit from the additional accountability provided from these types of medication.

 Early recovery and treatment can be a delicate time, during which any help with managing cravings can mean the difference between success and relapse.

 Medications commonly used include Naltrexone and Vivitrol.
-Naltrexone is a non-narcotic which reduces opioid and alcohol cravings and prevents patients from experiencing any euphoric effect if they relapse.
-Vivitrol is a long-acting form of naltrexone that can help prevent relapse and reduce cravings for up to a month.
+Naltrexone is a once-daily non-narcotic that reduces opioid and alcohol cravings and prevents patients from experiencing any euphoric effect if they relapse.
+Vivitrol is a long-acting injectable form of naltrexone that can help prevent relapse and reduce cravings for up to a month.

 When combined with intensive psychotherapy, community support, and a daily recovery program, these medications can help individuals overcome many challenges.
-Integrating MAT provides an extra layer of accountability and support, which allows our patients to focus their energy on the vital work of addiction treatment and therapy.
+Integrating MAT provides an extra layer of accountability and support; allowing our patients to focus their energy on the vital work of addiction treatment and therapy.

 With the help of anti-craving medications, we can help develop the core elements of a robust recovery program for every individual that walks in our door.